top of page

 Embracing Your Path to Relief

-Though these positions won’t directly address the underlying causes of your discomfort, they can provide immediate relaxation during moments of need.
+Though these positions won’t address the underlying causes of your discomfort, they provide immediate relaxation in moments of need.
+Always listen to your body and find what works best for you.
+Building a toolkit for managing discomfort effectively is crucial for promoting overall well-being.

 I hope this helps! - Tom